gammaswap/v1-implementations/README.md

 # Steps to Deploy To Contracts To Local Live Network

-1. Run ```npx hardhat node``` the root folder in admin mode.
-2. Open a new command prompt to the root folder in admin mode.
+1. Fill in the details in [scripts/deploy.ts](scripts/deploy.ts) from deploying v1-periphery deployPreCore logs.
-3. Run ```npx hardhat --network localhost run scripts/deploy.ts``` to deploy.
+2. Run ```npx hardhat --network localhost run scripts/deploy.ts``` to deploy.

 Don't commit the secrets file.